jsom1/jsom1.github.io/_walkthroughs/Seal.md

       state: absent
       path: /opt/backups/files/
 ``````
 We see 3 tasks: one to copy files, one to do backups, and the last one to clean.
 The one that copies files take them from */var/lib/tomcat9/webapp/ROOT/admin/dashboard* and copies them to */opt/backups/files*.
-I once again had to look at the forums.
+I once again had to look at the forums for a hint.
 What should stand out here is **copy_links=yes**, which means that symbolic links are allowed.
-Apparently, we can do a symlink to pull luis' .ssh directory.
+I vaguely know what it is, so let's look for more information: *A symbolic link, also known as a symlink or soft link, is a special type of file that points to another file or directory.*.
+Apparently, we can create a symbolic link to pull luis' .ssh directory.

 We can have a look at the copy source to see what's there: